-Tokyo is a crazy, high tech, frenetic, and amazing.
-This is a high tech city that is the center of Japan.
-Here you can visit the imperial palace, the morning fish market, see the beautiful cherry blossoms, party in the Tokyo’s trendy night life district, and eat lots of good food.
+Tokyo is a crazy, frenetic, and amazing.
+This is a high-tech city that is the center of Japan.
+Here you can visit the imperial palace, the morning fish market, see the beautiful cherry blossoms, party in the Tokyo’s trendy nightlife district, and eat lots of good food.
 I love Tokyo.
 It’s one of my favorite cities.
-It’s not cheap but I love the high tech in the city and the fact that in a city of so many people, people still don’t lock their doors!
+It’s not cheap but I love the modernity in the city and the fact that in a city of so many people, people still don’t lock their doors!

-- Hostel Prices: Many hostels costs around $30 USD per night.
-The cheapest places to stay in Tokyo are Pod hotels.
+- Hostel Prices: Many hostels costs around $25-30 USD per night.
+The cheapest places to stay in Tokyo are the Pod hotels.

-- Budget Hotel Prices: Private rooms costs around $130 USD in a hotel which includes breakfast.
+- Budget Hotel Prices: Private rooms costs around $130 USD in a double room in a hotel which normally includes breakfast.

-- Transportation: Tokyo has a world class train system that goes every year.
-The Yamanote Line hits all the city’s spots and an all day ticket can be purchased for $9 USD.
+- Transportation: Tokyo has a world-class train system.
+The Yamanote Line hits all the city’s spots and an all-day ticket can be purchased for $9 USD.
 The bus is another great way to explore the city, and bus stops are clearly marked.
-It costs $2 USD when you board, or $17 USD for an all day train and bus ticket.
+It costs $2 USD when you board, or $16 USD for an all day train and bus combo ticket.

-- Skip the taxis - Since cabs can be expensive ($7 USD per five miles), use the public transportation to save money.
+- Skip the taxis - Since cabs can be expensive ($7 USD starting fare), use the public transportation to save money.

 - Eat at 7-11 – 7-11, Family Mart, and other corner stores have a lot of pre-set meals for $1-3 USD that make for a cheap lunch option.
 Additionally, supermarkets also have many set meals at similar prices.